Azel4231/LaserCutting/SpiritIsland/README.md

 There's one minor change to the design: the Ravege/Build/Explore labels are placed below the cards.
 This is the direction the board is mostly viewed from and I had (especially new players) be confused about the current phase because invader cards/deck hid the labels.

-The fonts are JosefinSans-Regular and DK Snemand Demo, some icons are selfmade.

-I used the following icon svgs from [Spirit Island Wiki](https://spiritislandwiki.com/index.php?title=SpiritIsland:Copyrights), published under Creative commons Attribution-NonCommercial-ShareAlike (as are my designs):

-* Badlands
-* Beasts
-* Blight (detailed one, on the side of the box)
-* City
-* Disease
-* Fear
-* Strife
-* Town
-* Wilds

 ## Invader Box

 A box accommodating all cards and tokens required for the invader board.